Japanese Public Key Infrastructure (JPKI)

 8.1.
 Guidelines for private sector for the Use of Japanese Public Key Infrastructure

 This is a guideline published by private sector for the purpose of supporting the consideration of the use of Japanese Public Key Infrastructure in Ministry of Internal Affairs and Communications and explaining the introduction procedures.
-It summarizes the outline and benefits of the service and the guide for using the service (information system facilities necessary for private sector, certification standards and procedures for the competent minister, electronic certification verification fees).
+It summarizes the outline and benefits of the service and the guide for using the service (information system facilities necessary for private sector, certification standards and procedures for the competent minister, electronic certificate verification fees).

 Please refer to this document for detailed and comprehensive information when considering the introduction of services.

-- Guidelines for private sector for the Use of Japanese Public Key Infrastructure (Version 1.5) (PDF / 6,134 kb) (updated on December 27, 2024)
+- Guidelines for private sector for the Use of Japanese Public Key Infrastructure (Version 1.6) (PDF / 5,132 kb) (updated on October 10, 2025)

-Please also refer to the Ministry of Internal Affairs and Communications website where this document is posted.
+Please also refer to the Ministry of Internal Affairs and Communications website where this document is posted. - Electronic certificate by Japanese Public Key Infrastructure (for private sector)

 8.2.
 Procedure flow for providing information on revocation of signatures by verifiers, etc. (private sector)